ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

     $ kubectl logs -n nextcloud nxcd-server-apache-nextcloud-0 server | less
     ~~~

-    See how after indicating the `nexcloud` namespace, I've specified the pod's name (`nxcd-server-apache-nextcloud-0`) and then the concrete container (`server`).
+    See how after indicating the `nextcloud` namespace, I've specified the pod's name (`nxcd-server-apache-nextcloud-0`) and then the concrete container (`server`).
 I've also piped the output to `less` for getting the log paginated.
 This log is the same one stored in the corresponding `/var/log/pod` path which, at the moment of writing this, was `/var/log/pod/nextcloud_nxcd-server-apache-nextcloud-0_4e3a16c7-f5e1-42bf-b852-ccaaccd5557d/server/0.log`.

 ## Shell access into your containers